k3b/ToGoZip/README.md

 * automatic file-renaming in the zip if the same name with different file-date already exists.
 * if settings/DebugMode is enabled processing is logged to logcat and to clipboard as text.
 * Settings automatically pops up, if the zip folder is not writable.
-* [Translations](https://crowdin.com/project/togozip) : bn, de, en, id, es, fr, ja, tr, zh-CN, zh-TW
+* [Translations](https://crowdin.com/project/togozip) : bn, de, en, es, fr, hi, hu, id, ja, nl, no, pt, tr, zh-CN, zh-TW
   * [![Crowdin](https://d322cqt584bo4o.cloudfront.net/togozip/localized.svg)](https://crowdin.com/project/togozip) [Help us to translate into other languages.](https://crowdin.com/project/togozip)
-* Minimal requirements: Works with android-2.1 (api 7) and up. apk size is only about 100 KB.
+* Minimal requirements: Works with android-2.1 (api 7) and up.

 ## Required Android Permissions:
 * WRITE_EXTERNAL_STORAGE used to store the created/updated zip-file.